Login

 In this workshop, we will explore the exciting world of agricultural robotics, where technology meets farming to address the challenges of modern agriculture.
 We will delve into the core sub-systems that power these robotic solutions and understand how they seamlessly integrate to revolutionize farming practices.
 We will learn about the system built by the SIMPL Project and go through its various sub-components.
 We will jump on to essential hardware selection for Ag robots for real-time applications and present case studies on successful hardware implementations.
 Then we will learn to get to learn the basic concepts of robotic operating systems and its tools.
 Finally, we will learn to integrate and collaborate to make real-time systems to address the current needs of agriculture.

-Workshop Session Time:
+Workshop Session Time and Location:

 This workshop will take place from 10:00am - 12:00pm on Sunday, 21 July 2024.